ursatile/css4eng/212-column-based-layouts.md

 {% example 960grid.css %}

+Using predefined widths and `float`, you can create a simple 960 grid system in less than 20 lines of code:

-{% example 960-grid-using-floats.html elements="body" iframe_style="height: 20em; zoom: 75%;" %}
+{% example 960-grid-site.html elements="body" iframe_style="height: 30em; zoom: 70%;" %}

-> There's a `zoom: 75%` applied to the `iframe` for the demo here; open the example in a new window to see it at 1:1 size.
+> There's a `zoom: 70%` applied to the `iframe` for the demo here; open the example in a new window to see it at 1:1 size.

+Here's an example of a site built around that 960 grid system: